B-Selin/B-Selin/README.md

 ### 🚀 Beyond Code

 I love coding, it wouldn't be a lie if I say it became my passion.
 Coding is my chance to fix whatever is broken, it is my chance to help other developers and learn with them.
-Through ceaseless curiosity, and a dash of creativity, I look forward to shaping a future where technology concides harmoniously with human betterment.
+Through ceaseless curiosity, and a dash of creativity, I look forward to shaping a future where technology concides with human betterment.

 Let's connect and collaborate!
 Feel free to reach out if you share my zeal for coding, innovation, or if you simply want to explore the ever-evolving tech landscape.